Characters: Worm Worldwide Threats

 - Sword Beam: He can extend the effective cutting edge of his knives to frighteningly long distances.

-- Would Hurt a Child: Threatened to murder Aster and Theo in his Interlude, and has almost certainly murdered children before.
+- Would Hurt a Child: Threatened to murder Aster and Theo in his Interlude, and has certainly murdered children before.

 Bonesaw laughed, and it was a sound without reservations, not shaped by social constraint or culture or self-censorship.
 It was the laugh of a child, free and without a care.